35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 The [Aylesbury Area Action Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/area-action-plans-section/aylesbury-aap) (AAAP) was adopted 10 years ago following lengthy consultation and was supposed to govern the 20-year redevelopment of the estate.

 Area Action Plans are special planning policy documents which are required when an undergoes extensive redevelopment.
-They require a high level of consulation and involvement of residents affected and are subject to an independent Examination in Public.
+They require a high level of consultation and involvement of residents affected and are subject to an independent Examination in Public.

 Southwark should not be rescinding this important planning policy document half way through the estate's redevelopment without first carrying out a full public consultation and ensuring that the key policies are carried across to the proposed New Southwark Plan.